 Hilary was also involved in alexander technique research.
 It was designed by the University of Southampton, funded by the Medical Research Council and run through GP Surgeries.
 It was called 'The Alexander Technique, Exercise and Massage Trial for Back Pain' - basically comparing the three different treatments for back pain patients.
 The results were published in 2008.
 The study concluded that "One to one lessons in the Alexander technique from registered teachers have long term benefits for patients with chronic back pain."
 (BMJ 2008; 337 a884)

-Next Alexander Technique course:
+Next Alexander Technique workshop:

 Please go to hilaryking.net for full details of workshops, courses or individual private lessons in north London.

 Bodel Rikys MSTAT